A

 isn't a surprise at all.

-Berverly Randolph looked perfect as
+Beverly Randolph (Tina) looked perfect as

 that teenage 80's clean cut girl next